niplav/site/now.md

 structured my life in a way that enables me to work on my personal projects full-time (including, but not limited to, this website).

-Because of this, work on this website is limited to a small part of my free time.
+Because of this, work on this website is currently limited to a small part of my free time.
 I apologize for any inconveniences.

 Writing
 -------